 Children are exposed to a wide range of high-quality texts throughout the school.
 In the Early Years and KS1 this is supported by our Unlocking Letters and Sounds texts, which are fully phonically decodable alongside, the whole class sharing of popular children’s books to promote reading for pleasure.
 These books are read to the children regularly so that they become familiar, and the language and vocabulary begins to be embedded in the children’s own language patterns.

-In KS2 (or when ready) children access reading through Accelerated Reader which we use as a diagnostic tool for children’s reading progress and to encourage children to read a wide range of texts.
+In KS2 (or when ready) children access reading through Accelerated Reader which we use as a diagnostic tool for children’s reading progress and to encourage children to read a wide range of texts which are well matched to their next steps.

 Our approach to reading in Early Years and KS1 is through the Unlocking Letters and Sounds guided reading scheme, which supports the children with reading aloud, reading to a partner, reading in their head and answering questions on the texts.

-In KS2 we use quality texts from Cracking Comprehension, Literacy shed, class readers and many more.
+In KS2 we use quality texts from Cracking Comprehension, Literacy Shed and class readers.
 We structure our teaching to ensure the children receive a balance of skills teaching from retrieval to inference to summarising.
+No matter where the text is from, there is a clear and deliberate focus on understanding word meaning and how this enables the unlocking of the text meaning.

-We also draw upon the ‘Reading House’ below and the ‘Reading Rope’ research and strategies to help us ensure our teaching is pitched correctly and we are exposing the children to all of the strands necessary to be a successful reader and to understand what you are reading.
+We also draw upon the ‘Reading House’, the ‘Reading Rope’ and other research-based evidence and strategies to help us ensure our teaching is pitched correctly and we are exposing the children to all of the strands necessary to become a successful, fluent readers.
+As we understand the way in which reading unlocks wider learning, these are a core focus of staff continuing professional development.